-5We thank Samuel Mühlemann for his advice regarding these data.
+$^{^5\}mbox{We}$ thank Samuel Mühlemann for his advice regarding these data.

-6We note a few differences with respect to the German dataset: the Swiss data report only the average productivity of a newly hired worker relative to an average skilled worker.
+6We note a few differences with respect to the German data set: the Swiss data report only the average productivity of a newly hired worker relative to an average skilled worker.
 They do not report an end-of-period measure of this relative productivity.
 Both are needed to compute the productivity shortfall over the training period, as explained in footnote 2.
-It turns out that average productivity has very similar values in the German and Swiss datasets, 69.1% and 70.5%, respectively.
-We thus make the assumption that productivity at the end of the period indicate that the shares of output costs and post-match costs are slightly below the values obtained using German data, but the bottom line remains the same: most of the costs of hiring are output costs, and are incurred after a match is formed.
+It turns out that average productivity has very similar values in the German and Swiss data sets, 69.1% and 70.5% out of the productivity of a skilled worker, respectively.
+We thus make the assumption that productivity at the end of the period has the same value in the two data sets.
+We believe that this is reasonable, given that in these two countries the systems of training are very similar, and indeed the average duration of training is 4 and 4.3 months in the German and Swiss surveys, respectively.
+To compute reduced productivity costs in the same way as we did for the German data, we match costs are slightly below the values obtained using German data, but the bottom line remains the same: a substantial fraction, if not most of the costs of hiring, are output costs, and are incurred after a match is formed.

-3.3 Implications for the Modelling of Hiring Costs
+3.3 Implications for the modeling of hiring costs

-In the next Section we model hiring costs in a way that accords with the evidence above.
+In the next section, we model hiring costs in a way that accords with the evidence above.
 Most importantly, hiring costs will be specified as output costs, which implies that aggregate hiring costs take away from GDP rather than add to GDP.
-In addition, we specify hiring costs to depend on the firm-level hiring rate, rather than aggregate labor market tightness, used in the traditional approach to modelling post-match costs of hiring, and reviewed in Section 2.
-In Section 6 below we explore the implications of replacing output costs by pecuniary costs, and internal costs (function of the hiring rate) with external costs (function of labor market tightness).
+In addition, we specify hiring costs to depend on the firm-level hiring rate, rather than aggregate labor market tightness, used in the traditional approach to modeling post-match costs of hiring, and reviewed in Section 2.
+In Section 6 below, we explore the implications of replacing output costs by pecuniary costs, and internal costs (function of the hiring rate) with external costs (function of labor market tightness).

-4 The Model
+4. The model

 The model features two frictions: price adjustment costs and costs of hiring workers.
 Absent both frictions, the model boils down to the benchmark New Classical model with labor and capital.
-Following the Real Business Cycle tradition, capital is included because it plays a key role in producing a positive response of employment to productivity shocks.7 Introducing price frictions into the otherwise frictionless model yields the New Keynesian benchmark, and introducing hiring frictions into the NK benchmark allows us to analyze how the interplay between these frictions affects the propagation of technology and monetary policy shocks.
+Following the Real Business Cycle tradition, capital is included because it plays a key role in producing a positive response of employment to productivity shocks.
+Introducing price frictions into the otherwise frictionless model yields the New Keynesian benchmark, and introducing hiring frictions into the NK benchmark allows us to analyze how the interplay between these frictions affects the propagation of technology and monetary policy shocks.

-In this section, and in order to focus on the above interplay, our modeling strategy deliberately abstracts from all other frictions and features that are prevalent in general equilibrium models and which are typically introduced to enhance propagation and improve statistical fit, namely, habits in consumption, investment adjustment costs, exogenous wage rigidities, etc. In Section 6 below we examine the robustness of our results with respect to such modifications.
+In this section, and in order to focus on the above interplay, our modeling strategy deliberately abstracts from all other frictions and features that are prevalent in general equilibrium models and which are typically introduced to enhance propagation and improve statistical fit, namely habits in consumption, investment adjustment costs, exogenous wage rigidities, etc. In Section 6 below, we examine the robustness of our results with respect to such modifications.